jevonmao/PermissionsSwiftUI/README.md

 ## 🧰 Supported Permissions
 Here is a list of all the permissions PermissionsSwiftUI supports.
 Yup, even the newest `tracking` permission for iOS 14 so you can stay on top of your game.
 All permissions in PermissionsSwiftUI come with a default name, description, and a stunning Apple native SF Symbols icon.

-Support for Siri permission and FaceID permission is work in progress and coming soon!
+Support for FaceID permission is work in progress and coming soon!
+If you don't find a permission you need, open an issue.
+Even better, build it yourself and open a pull request, you can follow [this](docs/New_Permission_Guide.md) step-by-step guide on adding new permissions.
 <br /> <br /> <br />
 <img align="center" src="https://github.com/jevonmao/PermissionsSwiftUI/blob/main/Resources/All-permissions-card-new.png" alt="A card of all the permissions" width="100%">

 ## 💪 Contribute
 Contributions are welcome here for coders and non-coders alike.
 No matter what your skill level is, you can for certain contribute to PermissionSwiftUI's open source community.
-Please read [contributing.md](https://github.com/jevonmao/PermissionsSwiftUI/blob/main/CONTRIBUTING.md) before starting.
+Please read [contributing.md](CONTRIBUTING.md) before starting, and if you are looking to contributing a new type of iOS permission, be sure to read this step-by-step [guide](docs/New_Permission_Guide.md).

 **If you encounter ANY issue, have ANY concerns, or ANY comments, please do NOT hesitate to let me know.
 Open a discussion, issue, or email me.** As a developer, I feel you when you don't understand something in the codebase.
 I try to comment and document as best as I can, but if you happen to encounter any issues, I will be happy to assist in any way I can.